godopy/godopy/README.md

 - Two specialized sets (Cython and Python) of automatically generatated bindings to the full Godot API
 - [Cython] Access to the complete official C++ API from Cython programming language
 - [Cython] Automatic type conversions between `Variant` and `PyObject *`, `String` and `str`, etc.

-## Work in progress

-The bindings are a work in progress.
-Some planned features are missing and the existing APIs can be unstable!

 This project consists of two parts:
 - [**Cython API**](CYTHON_INTRO.md)